 How to Plant Muscari Bulbs in Pots

-Grape hyacinth, also called Muscari, grows bunches of tiny, delicate blue flowers that give off a faint grape-like smell.
-The plants are small, and pair well in containers with other small bloomers like pansies
+Grape hyacinth, also called Muscari, grows bunches of tiny, delicate, blue flowers that give off a faint, grape-like smell.
+The plants are small, and pair well in containers with other small bloomers like pansies or even grass.

 Plant the bulbs in the autumn 3-4 inches (7.5-10 cm) deep and 3 inches (7.5 cm) apart.
 The dimensions of the container don’t really matter as long as you can follow those spacing requirements.

-Make sure your potting material and container are very well draining.
-Container grown Muscari hate to be waterlogged, and particularly in their early stages can rot if kept too wet.
+Make sure your potting material and container are very well-draining.
+Container-grown Muscari hates to be waterlogged, and particularly in their early stages can rot if kept too wet.